apostrophecms/docs/docs/guide/major-changes.md

 ### Page types are always modules

 In A3 every page type has a corresponding module.
+Page templates live in the page type module rather than in the base page module.

 The home page, which always exists, is powered by the `@apostrophecms/home-page` module.
 This is already configured in the [A3 Boilerplate](https://github.com/apostrophecms/a3-boilerplate/).

 ### Areas are always fields